 but the answer was en rêver.
 Please explain why

-This relates to:En can replace de + phrase (adverbial pronoun) -
+This question relates to:French lesson "En can replace de + phrase (adverbial pronoun)"

 Kwiziq language super star